Kozea/Pynuts/doc/Advanced tutorial.rst

                 upload_set=UPLOAD_SETS['images'],
                 validators=[AllowedFile(), MaxSize(1)])

-An `ImageField` is a image upload field inheriting from the `UploadField` class.
+An `ImageField` is a image upload field inheriting from the :ref:`uploadfield` class.
 At rendering (for example in a `read` view), an image uploaded with an `ImageField` will be represented as an `<img>` HTML tag, and will thus be displayed.